What should we do if a tree in the Commons blows over or loses a limb and damages our property?

 What is the distance around the Hanford Commons Walking Path?

-Why is that when there are so many children in our sub?
+Why is there not a playground in our sub?

 What should we do if we see someone driving through our common areas or something else that is illegal?